 Before learning how to get SR22 insurance in Vermont, it is important to learn who is required to obtain this type of insurance as well as filing requirements and what this high-risk insurance entails.
 SR-22 rates are often higher than normal liability insurance, but since it is required, then maintaining this form of insurance is the only way that you can retain your driving privileges.
-Failing to obtain SR22 when required to do so, or cancelling your insurance policy prematurely, will result in the suspension of your driver’s license.
-Furthermore, a new license will not be issued until you have gained a policy.
+Failing to obtain SR22 when required to do so, or canceling your insurance policy prematurely, will result in the suspension of your driver’s license.
+Consequently, a new license will not be issued until you have gained a policy.

 Essentially, a SR22 form is the state’s way of monitoring your insurance and making sure that you are compliant with Vermont state law regarding insurance coverage.
 Therefore, your insurer will be responsible for reporting any lapses in your coverage or the complete cancellation of your policy immediately following the occurrence.

 SR-22 rates are generally more expensive as opposed to general auto insurance due to the fact that motorists who are required to obtain this form of insurance are considered “high risk.”
 Therefore, this form of insurance is also commonly referred to as “high-risk insurance.”
 This insurance is required even if you do not own a vehicle, in which case you would need to obtain a non-owner policy.

 An SR-22 form is filed by an insurance agency in order to provide the state with proof of your financial responsibility.
 Like any other form of auto insurance, it must meet state minimum liability requirements.
 Those requirements include:

 - $10,000 property damage minimum

 SR22 insurance must be maintained for a three-year period.
 It is worth knowing that your insurance agency will report any changes to your policy, including a lapse in your policy and the cancellation of your policy, to the Vermont DMV.